dylanrdrake/ez-menu/README.md

 [ez-menu.appspot.com](https://ez-menu.appspot.com/)

+# About
+This app started as a restaurant menu creator used to create and publish menus to public links that could then be accessed by customers, embedded in websites and displayed on in-store monitors via a RaspberryPi.
+I am now working on extending it to further use cases.
+The ability to create standalone objects with their own public links creates a lot of opportunities.

-A simple menu making application that stores User data and menu data in a MySQL database and publishes menus to public objects on Google Storage.
+Currently it is a simple menu making application that stores User data and menu data in a MySQL database and publishes menus to public objects on Google Storage.
 Uses Firebase
 Authentication, Google App Engine, Google Cloud SQL and Google Storage.

 You'll need to have [Python 2.7](https://www.python.org/) and the [Google Cloud SDK](https://cloud.google.com/sdk/?hl=en)